pijiongmares/logseq/pages/Obsidian Archived Journals.md

 	- ## content-config-server
 		- Checked the service log in QA env
 - # Standup 110221
+	- ## SKT-7001 Enhance SMS Address Confirmation
+		- Ready for QA testing
+	- ## SKT-7065 Disk Usage of userconfigserver for Logs
+		- Will verify if the archived logs are compressed from int to prod
 - # Standup 110321
 - # Standup 110421
 - # Standup 110521